SMSOSS/smsvirtualwalkathon/readme.md

-# SMS Robot Team project - robot_team_website #
+# SMS Robot Team project - smsvirtualwalkathon #

 ## Aim ##
-- Increase the running speed of the 9 min run program by changing the programming language from python to cython
+- create website for sms virtual walkathon(idk what is this too lol)

 ## How to use ##
 ### 1. Open the webiste  ###